Table of Contents

 Various research has shown that buttons with rounded corners are more clickable than sharp corners, but generally, the shape of your button matters less than its size.
 Your CTA should be large enough that it stands out on your page at first glance and the copy can be easily read, but not so large that it overwhelms both your landing page and your visitors.

 In regards to color, color theory in the marketing industry plays an important role.
 Your CTA should fall between what makes an impact and what mirrors your brand.
 For example, contrasting colors were found to be more actionable, especially orange and green, and generated conversions.
-SAP found that orange CTAs boosted their conversion rate by 32.5 percent in 2017.
+Years ago, SAP found that orange CTAs boosted their conversion rate by 32.5 percent.

 10. A/B test to maximize conversion opportunities